VSRomanov/App__Movie_recommendations/README.md

 _/movie_recommend/pkl_production.py_ - script to create pickle files with models and a pre-cleaned movie tables.

 _/movie_recommend/app.py_ - script to create a Flask web application that generates movie recommendations using models loaded from pickle files.

-_/movie_recommend/constants.py_ - constants used in a scripts.
+_/movie_recommend/constants.py_ - constants used in scripts.

+_/movie_recommend/movie_recommendations.py_ - script to get recommendations without API.

 _/movie_recommend/ratings_visualisation.py_ - optional script to visualize 'mean_rating' vs 'totalRatingCount' per movie (returns png files).

-_/movie_recommend/utils/_ - folder with functions used in a scripts.
+_/movie_recommend/utils/_ - folder with functions used in scripts.

 _/templates/home.html_ - front-end html file.

 _requirements.txt_ - Python packages necessary for the app creation.

+_/app_data/_ - folder with pickle files produced by _pkl_production.py_ (small dataset, the threshold for number of ratings per movie is selected as 10).
+Necessary for the Heroku cloud App.

 _/tests/_ - folder with pytest scripts to test the functionality of the functions.
 <br><br>